3tes/solarmax_query/README.md

-# SolarMax-Query-Libary
+# SolarMax-Query-Library
-A python libary for quering SolarMax inverters
+A python library for quering SolarMax inverters

 This was create with the help of: https://github.com/bwurst/python-solarmax